dashjoin/platform/dashjoin-docs/docs/administration.md

     "defaultLocale": "en",                   // default I18N locale to use, choose "browser" to select the browser's preferred locale, "locales": ["en"]                        // languages supported by the platform "i18n": ...                              // texts and translations for the login screen and cookie banner (see I18N section for more information)
-}
+    "autoLogin": ...                         // auto login settings (see section for details) }
 ```